Hiswe/hiswe.github.io/source/_posts/03-basic-web-understanding.md

 {% asset_img webbrowser-rendering.svg 480 400 the browser rendering a webpage %}
 {% endcaption %}

-And with all those text files, your browser will do the magic and finally show you an interactive display of what you asked the server!
+And now, using all those text files, your browser will do the magic and finally show you an interactive display of the information you wanted to see!

 ## So…